slsu0424/slsu0424.github.io/_posts/2023-11-02-interact-critical-care-data-using-natural-language.md

 Download the MIMIC-III <a href="https://physionet.org/content/mimiciii-demo/1.4/" target="_blank">files</a>, and load the [ADMISSIONS]() table into Azure SQL Database.

 ## Connect to Azure SQL Database
 Next, we connect python to Azure SQL Database.
 This [tutorial](https://learn.microsoft.com/en-us/azure/azure-sql/database/connect-query-python?view=azuresql) provides more details on the setup.
-As there are known issues with the ODBC Driver on MacOS, be sure to follow this [guide](https://learn.microsoft.com/en-us/sql/connect/odbc/linux-mac/known-issues-in-this-version-of-the-driver?view=sql-server-ver16) if errors are encountered.
+As there are known issues with the Microsoft ODBC Driver on MacOS, be sure to follow this [guide](https://learn.microsoft.com/en-us/sql/connect/odbc/linux-mac/known-issues-in-this-version-of-the-driver?view=sql-server-ver16) if errors are encountered.

 In my own experience, I had to make the following changes via Terminal: